DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/margin/right.md

 ---
 ---
 ##### shortDescription
-Generates space at the right side of the page.
+Specifies the margin at the right side of the page.

 ---
 <!-- Description goes here -->